web banner - people and shadows

 Independent Panel of Inquiry into the Violence in Leicester, August-September 2022

-In August-September 2022, violence erupted between groups of Hindus and Muslims from South Asia rocked Leicester, a city that previously had a long, proud history of inter-communal conviviality and joint struggles against racism and for justice.
-This study aims to understand why violence erupted, by examining the broader trend of growing antagonism within South Asian communities in Leicester and the UK.
-It will involve collaboration with community leaders, youth workers, law enforcement, and data analysis from local authorities.
-Funded by the Open Society Foundations, the project is led by Dr Subir Sinha (SOAS), in collaboration with Professor Chetan Bhatt (LSE) and the Monitoring Group, London.
+In August-September 2022, violence erupted between groups of Hindus and Muslims from South Asia and rocked Leicester, a city that previously had a long, proud history of inter-communal conviviality and joint struggles against racism.
+The research aims to understand why the violence erupted by examining the broader trend of growing antagonism within some South Asian communities in Leicester and the UK.
+The project includes depth interviews, including with witnesses to the violence, focus groups, observation and social media research, surveys, and engagement with community, youth and women’s groups, law enforcement, and other statutory authorities.
+Funded by the Open Society Foundations, the project is jointly led by Dr Subir Sinha (SOAS) and Professor Chetan Bhatt (LSE) in collaboration with The Monitoring Group, London.

 tax